jmagers/MacinHash/README.md

 # MacinHash
 Convert MacOS plist password file to hash file for Hashcat.
-Supports MacOS 10.8+.
+Supports plist files from MacOS 10.8+.
+Can be run on any machine that supports Python.

 ## Dependencies
 Python 3.5+